KleberVales/coding-challenge-compare-triplets/README.md

 - If a[i] == b[i], no points are awarded.

 The goal is to calculate the total points for Alice and Bob and return them as an array [Alice's points, Bob's points].

+## Function Details:

+- Function Name: compareTriplets
+- Parameters: Two integer arrays of size 3, a and b.
+- Returns: An integer array of size 2, where: